Adam Elliot: Style and themes

 Elliot is noted for his use of traditional "in-camera" techniques, which means every prop set and character is a "real" miniature handcrafted object.
 He does not use digital additions or computer-generated imagery to enhance his visual aesthetic.
-Each film takes up to five years to complete, although his latest film Memoir of a Snail took over five years to complete due to lengthy animation and craftmanship.

-His company, Adam Elliot Clayographies, produces the films and Elliot's work practices adhere to the French auteur methodology.
-Each film has featured voices by notable actors, including Philip Seymour Hoffman, Toni Collette, Geoffrey Rush, Eric Bana, Sarah Snook, Kodi Smit-McPhee, William McInnes, Barry Humphries, Nick Cave and Jacki Weaver.

 Clayography

 The portmanteau term "clayography" was created by Elliot, who struggled with ways of describing his animation technique and so created this word to express his artistic style.
 A combination of the words clay and biography, the term is similar to another portmanteau term claymation, which is a registered trademark in the United States, registered by Will Vinton in 1978 to describe his clay-animated films.
 Clay is often used as a general term for plasticine in the stop motion animation community.
 As Elliot's films explore the details of real people's lives and are the basis of all his animated films, the words biography and biographical are suitable words to use in describing his work.
 Each of his films is a Clayography (singular) and as a body of work they are Clayographies (plural).